soshace/react-gradconnection-test/README.md

 ```

 After that server will be started and all new contact applications will be saved in `contacts.json` file.
 This server listens for `3000` port.
+Port should not be busy.

 Then it is needed to create `bundle.js` via webpack.
+Globally installed `webpack` may be used.

 ```sh
 webpack
 ```

-Then please open public/index.html file by browser using web server (on localhost) or by using Firefox directly.
+Finally please open http://localhost:3000/ on your local machine.